afcarl/fss17/README.md

-Comprehensible | Something we can read, argue with Fast |Not a CPU hog
+Operator | Notes
 ------|--------
+Comprehensible | Something we can read, argue with Fast | Not a CPU hog
 Light |Small memory footprint
 Goal-aware |Different goals means different models.
 ANd multiple goals = no problem!
 Humble | Can publish succinct certification envelope (so we know when not to trust)